-Resource Included in Detailed Analysis (Y/N) Rationale for inclusion or exclusion Fish Y Many different fish species may be present.
+Resource Included in Detailed Analysis (Y/N) Rationale for inclusion or exclusion Benthic Organisms N The project is located within an engineered concrete basin that lacks natural substrate.
+Contact with the walls and floor of the large lock would be minimal and would not affect the benthic macroinvertebrate populations in the large lock, which consist of barnacles and mussels attached to the concrete.
+Fish Y Many different fish species may be present.
 Analysis is required to determine which species would be present, the intensity of effects, and how to avoid or minimize effects (Section 3.5).
 Wildlife (birds and mammals) Y Wildlife species may be present.
 Analysis is required to determine which species would be present, the intensity of effects, and how to avoid or minimize effects (Section 3.4).
 Vegetation N There is no aquatic vegetation on the concrete infrastructure or in nearby waters.
 Impacts to aquatic vegetation is not anticipated.
-Threatened and Endangered Species Υ The proposed action may affect protected species in the project area.
+Threatened and Endangered Species Y The proposed action may affect protected species in the project area.
 Analysis is required to determine the impacts of effects (Section 3.6).
-Invasive Species N This project has no effect to the risk for introduction of invasive species.
+Invasive Species N This proposed action has no effect to the risk for introduction of invasive species.
 Standard measures to prevent the introduction of invasive species from outside sources on maintenance equipment would be used for construction, and introduction of invasive species is not anticipated.
-Cultural Resources Y Analysis is required to determine the extent of any effects the proposed project would have on the LWSC Historic District that is listed on the National Register of Historic Places (NRHP; Section 3.7).
+Cultural Resources Y Analysis is required to determine the extent of any effects the proposed action would have on the LWSC Historic District that is listed on the National Register of Historic Places (NRHP; Section 3.7).
 Indian Trust Assets Y The project area is within treaty-reserved fishing areas, called Usual and Accustomed areas.
 No substantial negative effects are anticipated, but analysis and coordination are required to avoid and minimize effects (Section 7.122).
 Aesthetics Y The proposed action would permanently affect the appearance of the LLCG, a historic structure.
 Analysis is required to determine the extent of potential effects (Cultural Resources; Section 3.7).
 Recreation Resources Y Public access to land-based recreation within the project area would not be impacted during construction.
 Boat traffic is analyzed under Recreation (Section 3.8).
 Analysis is required to determine the impacts of effects.
 Public Services and Utilities N The proposed action would have no substantial effect on electricity, water, wastewater and stormwater collection, sewer and solid waste, natural gas, oil/petroleum, or telecommunications services.
 Public Health and Safety N No impacts to public health or safety are anticipated because emergency vessel navigation through the small lock would not be affected.